-Clearance - location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle.

-Mine Risk Education - reducing the threat of mines to affected communities through community education.

-Survivor Assistance - emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration.

-Advocacy - contributions to bilateral and multilateral efforts to encourage futher accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors.

-Integrated - all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.
+- Clearance - location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle. - Mine Risk Education reducing the threat of mines to affected communities through community education. - Survivor Assistance emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration. - Advocacy contributions to bilateral and multilateral efforts to encourage further accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors. - Integrated all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.

 Australia's mine action work seeks to reduce and eliminate the socio-economic impact of landmines, cluster munitions and other explosive remnants of war (ERW).
-Through effective leadership and advocacy on mine action, Australia seeks to improve the quality of life for victims; reduce the number of deaths and injuries; and enhance capacity of countries to manage their mine action programs.
+Through effective leadership and advocacy on mine action, Australia seeks to improve the quality of life for victims, reduce the number of deaths and injuries, and enhance capacity of countries to manage their mine action programs.

-In 2020, Australia contributed over AUD 9.4 million to mine action.
-Australia funded mine action programs in Afghanistan, Cambodia, Syria and Iraq through the United Nations Mine Action Service (UNMAS) and United Nations Development Programme (UNDP).
-As well as UNMAS, Australia also provided funding to international organisations involved in mine action including: MAG; Humanity and Inclusion; and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC).
+In 2022, Australia contributed over AUD4.5 million to mine action.
+Australia contributed to programs in Cambodia through the United Nations Development Programme (UNDP), and in Sri Lanka through the Mines Action Group (MAG).
+Australia also contributed to programs in the Philippines through the Association FSD France.
+Australia continues to support ongoing programs in Iraq through the United Nations Mine Action Service (UNMAS), although payments were not made in the 2022 calendar year.

+During the reporting period, Australia provided funding to international organisations involved in mine action including and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC) and continued to support the Geneva International Centre for Humanitarian Demining's (GICHD).

 Wherever necessary, activities and agreements were adapted to account for the impacts of the COVID-19 pandemic.

-During the reporting period, in Cambodia, Australia worked with other donors to ensure effective coordination and cooperation.
 Australia participated in meetings of the Mine Action Support Group, which seeks to coordinate international responses to ERW contamination.
-Australia is also an active supporter of the UNMAS and made financial contributions to UNMAS's work in Iraq, Syria and Afghanistan.

-Defence participates in the ASEAN Defence Ministers' Meeting-Plus (ADMM-Plus) Experts' Working Group (EWG) on Humanitarian Mine Action (HMA), which promotes practical cooperation and builds regional humanitarian mine action capacity.
-In the 2017-2020 cycle, Defence participated in all EWG meetings, and sent 11 Australian Defence Force personnel to a field training exercise in Indonesia.
+Australia (Defence) participates in the ASEAN Defence Ministers' Meeting-Plus (ADMM-Plus) Experts' Working Group (EWG) on Humanitarian Mine Action (HMA), which promotes practical cooperation and builds regional humanitarian mine action capacity.
+Australia (Defence) has participated in all EWG meetings so far in the 2021-2024 cycle.